Home Teaching Service Personal Other Links Index

 Other Recent Works

-I have recently had a chapter published in a book, Psychology of Persuasion, using Michael Gilbert's work.
+I recently have had a chapter published in a book, Psychology of Persuasion, using Michael Gilbert's work.
 I also had a chapter called "Online Teaching: The Joys of Joining the Discussion", published in The Dynamic Classroom: Engaging Students in Higher Education.

 Click on Link to My C.V. to read more.